Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 You’ll love visiting Symi because it’s one of the most picturesque Greek Islands I have ever visited!
 Reflecting on my time on Symi Island, I think of slow traveling in paradise.

-Symi Island is a bit sleepy and very safe.
-Everyone knew everyone on this island.
-You can feel a real sense of this island’s Greek culture and community.
-I recommend visiting for a day or one to two nights maximum.
+Symi Island is a bit sleepy but very safe.
+Everyone knew everyone on this island, and you can feel a real sense of its Greek culture and community.
+I recommend visiting for a day or one to two nights at most.

 There is no public transportation in Symi.
-If you plan to stay longer than just a day, I recommend renting a car.
+If you plan to stay longer than just a day and want to explore more than just the main port, I recommend renting a car.

 Where is Symi Located & How to Get To There

-Symi is located 25 miles north northwest of Rhodes.
-The best way to reach Symi is by ferry.
-A ferry ride from Rhodes was only 1 hour to 1.5 hours.
-Check out ferry options with Direct Ferries.
+Symi is located 25 miles northnorthwest of Rhodes.
+The best way to reach Symi is by ferry, which takes only 1 hour to 1.5 hours from Rhodes.

 Symi does not have an airport, so the best way to get to Symi is by ferry.
 It is only about an hour away from the island of Rhodes.